mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 ### Product Configuration (https://www.mathworks.com)
 Tested with MATLAB R2024b and RoadRunner R2024b.
 MATLAB and RoadRunner versions must match.
-If you have installed different versions, please align them.
+If you have installed different versions, please align them.(Minor updates such as Update 1 may differ without issue.)
 - MATLAB
 - Simulink
 - Automated Driving Toolbox&trade;